The Employment Law Review: United Arab Emirates

 Article 38 of the Labour Law provides for a distinction between contracts for a limited period and contracts for an unlimited period.
 A contract is for a limited period when the parties provide for a term of the contract (maximum four years).
 At the end of the term, the parties may agree to renew the contract for similar or shorter periods.

 A contract is for an unlimited period when the contract is not in writing, does not provide for a term, or the parties continue to perform a limited-term contract after the expiry of its term without a written renewal or after the tasks for which the employee has been hired are complete and the employee continues to work.
-An unlimited-term contract is in effect until terminated by any of the mechanisms provided for in the Labour Law.
-The major difference between limited-term and unlimited-term contracts relates to the end-of-service gratuity (see Section XI).
+A contract for an unlimited term is in effect until terminated by any of the mechanisms provided for in the Labour Law.
+The major difference between limited-term and unlimited-term contracts relates to the end-of-service gratuity (see Section XII).

 ii Probationary periods